STOmics/Stereopy/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 0.13.0b1 : 2023-07-11

-Notice: this Beta version is specifically developed for multi-slice analysis.
+Notice: this Beta version is specifically developed for multi-sample analysis.
 Major update points are listed below.

 1. Addition of 3D Cell-cell Communication.
 2. Addition of 3D Gene Regulatory Network.
 3. Addition of Trajectory Inference, including PAGA and DPT algorithms.
 4. Addition of Batch QC function for evaluation on batch effect.
 5. Addition of `st.io.read_h5ad` for improved compatibility with AnnData H5ad, we highly recommend that instead of `st.io.read_ann_h5ad`.
-6. Addition of analysis workflow tutorial based on multi-slice data, with assistant parameters `scope` and `mode`.
+6. Addition of analysis workflow tutorial based on multi-sample data, with assistant parameters `scope` and `mode`.
-7. Addition of resetting the image order of multi-slice analysis results.
+7. Addition of resetting the image order of multi-sample analysis results.
 8. Addition of 3D mesh visualization.
 9. Improved the performance of Gaussian Smoothing.